tldr-group/samba-web/README.md

 pip install git+https://github.com/facebookresearch/segment-anything.git
 ```

-and followinh that the ONNX runtme libraries in python (conda is also available)
+and following that the ONNX runtme libraries in python (conda is also available)
 ```
 pip install onnxruntime onnx
 ```